-Upstream from the Bay, the San Joaquin-Sacramento River Delta is a thousand-square-mile triangle of diked and drained wetlands.
-Only small remnants of once-extensive tule marshes still fringe the sloughs and channels that wind between flat, levee-rimmed farmlands on the Delta islands.
-Before it was diked and drained, the Delta gathered in the fresh waters of the Sacramento, San Joaquin, Mokelumne, and Cosumnes rivers, and moved them all downstream, through a complex array of tidally influenced channels, into salty San Francisco Bay.
-Today, the Delta is the engineered junction of one of the world’s largest plumbing systems, where fresh water is diverted to supply California’s population centers and Central Valley agriculture.
+Upstream of the Bay, the Sacramento-San Joaquin River Delta is a 1,000 square-mile triangle of diked and drained wetlands.
+Small remnants of once-extensive tule marshes still fringe the channels that wind between the flat, levee-rimmed farmlands of the Delta’s myriad islands.
+Before it was diked and drained, the Delta gathered in the fresh waters of the Sacramento, San Joaquin, Mokelumne, and Cosumnes rivers and moved them all downstream through a complex array of channels into the San Francisco Bay.
+Today, the Delta, with its rich farmland, is the engineered junction of one of the nation’s largest plumbing systems, where much of the available fresh water is diverted to supply California’s population centers and Central Valley Agriculture.

 A healthy Estuary needs more freshwater flows through the system, more flooding in the right places, more space for habitats and species and connections between those spaces, more sediment moving through watersheds, and less hardscape, among many needs.
 A healthy Estuary also needs more monitoring of estuarine conditions, as well as funding to learn from and adapt to what works and doesn’t work in restoration and intervention.